 On You I wait all the day.

 a.
 Let no one who waits on You be ashamed: The idea of waits on You isn’t of passively doing nothing; rather, it is of an active service.
 The idea isn’t of a waiting room, but of a waiter attending to every desire and need of the one being served.
-David included himself among those who waits upon the LORD, but also knew that others did – and wanted all of them to be vindicated publically and unashamed.
+David included himself among those who wait upon the LORD, but also knew that others did – and wanted all of them to be vindicated publically and unashamed.

 i.
 “This is not a petition, as the King James’ version rendered it, but an affirmation of confidence.”
 (Morgan)